"Weird Al" Yankovic: Personal life

-Yankovic became a vegetarian in 1992 when his then-girlfriend gave him a copy of the 1987 John Robbins book Diet for a New America, which he said "made a very compelling argument for a strict vegetarian diet".
+Yankovic became a vegetarian in 1992 when his girlfriend gave him a copy of the 1987 John Robbins book Diet for a New America, which he said "made a very compelling argument for a strict vegetarian diet".
 When asked how he can rationalize performing shows at events such as the Great American Rib Cook-Off as a vegetarian, he replied, "The same way I can rationalize playing at a college even though I'm not a student anymore."
-In a 2011 interview with OnMilwaukee, he clarified his stance on his diet: "I am still a vegetarian, and I try to be a vegan, but I occasionally cheat.
+In a 2011 interview with OnMilwaukee, he clarified his stance on his diet, "I am still a vegetarian, and I try to be a vegan, but I occasionally cheat.
 If there's a cheese pizza on the band bus, I might sneak a piece."

+In 1998, Yankovic underwent LASIK eye surgery to correct his near-sightedness.
+As his glasses were part of his signature look prior to the surgery, Yankovic considered wearing fake glasses but decided against it.
+Around this time, he had also decided to shave off his trademark mustache.

 Yankovic married Suzanne Krajewski, a marketing executive with 20th Century Fox, after they met in 2001.
-They were introduced to each other by their mutual friend Bill Mumy.
+They were introduced to each other on a blind date by their mutual friend Bill Mumy.
 Their daughter, Nina, was born in 2003.
-They live in Los Angeles, where they own a house previously owned by figures such as writer Jack S. Margolis and rapper Heavy D. In stark contrast to his stage persona, Yankovic is known by friends and associates to be polite, shy, and introverted, even among family.
+They live in Los Angeles, where they own a house previously owned by writer Jack S. Margolis and rapper Heavy D. In contrast to his stage persona, Yankovic is known by friends and associates to be polite, shy, and introverted, even among family.
 He is a Christian, and a married couple from the church he attends can be seen in the background on the cover of his album Poodle Hat.
 His religious upbringing is reflected in his abstinence from profanity, alcohol, and drugs.